 We have reached that special point in the year when you know we’re in the middle of the summer where Saratoga is in full swing with the best racing in the country and Monmouth Park is again hosting their marquee racing card of the season.

-The Haskell, of course, headlines the special 14 race card, and although some of the better three-year olds in training are bypassing the event for featured starts at Saratoga, it’s still a compelling race, nationally televised, and with the entire industry watching closely.
+The 2019 Haskell Invitational, of course, headlines the special 14 race card, and although some of the better three-year olds in training are bypassing the event for featured starts at Saratoga, it’s still a compelling race, nationally televised, and with the entire industry watching closely.

 Over the years I have attended this race numerous times just to be part of the pageantry, it is by far the biggest sporting event at the Jersey Shore.
 They have always given out free Haskell baseball caps, so along with that nice summer breeze that is Oceanport New Jersey, a huge crowd is expected, no doubt taking up just about every available space in the picnic area even though the forecast is calling for a hot and sticky day.